SolutiaConsulting/cdf-media/README.md

 * [JW Player][jwplayer-url] as the vehicle for loading videos.
 CDF-NG-MEDIA is currently using:
   * JW Player version 7.6.1
-* [Cloud CMS][cloud-cms-url] is a content mnagement solution.
-Right now configuration of CDF-NG-MEDIA requires 2 configuration entries to generate the proper URL needed by Cloud CMS for retrieving media assets.
-I hope this will change soon.

 # Installation
 CDF-NG-MEDIA requires a JW Player key in order for JW Player to work correctly.
 You will need to create an account and establis a JW Player key.
 You will provide the JW Player Key during configuration.
+See [JW Player][jwplayer-url].

 ## Installing CDF-NG-MEDIA in your Angular application:
 ```sh